syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadialMenu/GettingStarted.md

 ---
 layout: post
-title: Getting Started with syncfusion radialmenu control for Xamarin.iOS
+title: Getting Started with Syncfusion RadialMenu control for Xamarin.Android
-description:  A quick tour to the initial users on Syncfusion RadialMenu control to get familiar to the control for Xamarin.iOS platform
+description: A quick tour to the new users of Syncfusion RadialMenu control to get familiar with the control for Xamarin.Android platform.
-platform: Xamarin.iOS
+platform: Xamarin.Android
 control: RadialMenu
 documentation: ug
 ---

 # Getting Started

-This section explains you the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through on some of the customization features available to get started with the SfRadialMenu control.
+This section explains the steps required to configure the SfRadialMenu control in a real-time scenario and provides a walk-through on some of the customization features available.

 ## Referencing Essential Studio components in your solution